arme-project/ARME-website/content/event/Talk by Dotov/virtual-talk-by-dobri-dotov.md

 location:
 address:
+  street: 450 Serra Mall
+  city: Stanford
+  region: CA
+  postcode: '94305'
+  country: United States

-summary: "Virtual talk by Dobri Dotov, a postdoc at the LiveLab at McMaster University in Hamilton, Canada.
-He’s had experience in modelling virtual synchronising partners, and will share his experience in using the Kuramoto oscillator model."
+summary: Virtual talk by Dobri Dotov, a postdoc at the LiveLab at McMaster University in Hamilton, Canada.
+He’s had experience in modelling virtual synchronising partners, and will share his experience in using the Kuramoto oscillator model.
 abstract:

 # Talk start and end times.